glouppe/info8002-large-scale-data-systems/lecture2.md

 ]
 ]

-.exercice[Show that this implementation is correct.]
+.exercise[Show that this implementation is correct.]

 ---